streamlit/docs/content/develop/concepts/multipage-apps/page-and-navigation.md

 As long as you don't want to hide a valid, accessible page in the navigation menu, the simplest way to customize your navigation menu is to organize the pages within `st.navigation`.
 You can sort or group pages, as well as remove any pages you don't want the user to access.
 This is a convenient way to handle user permissions.

 The following example creates two menu states.
 When a user starts a new session, they are not logged in.
 In this case, the only available page is the login page.
-If a user tries to access an other page by URL, it will create a new session and Streamlit will not recognize the page.
+If a user tries to access another page by URL, it will create a new session and Streamlit will not recognize the page.
 The user will be diverted to the login page.
-However, after a user logs in, they will see a navigation menu with three sections and be directed to the dashbaord as the app's default page (i.e. homepage).
+However, after a user logs in, they will see a navigation menu with three sections and be directed to the dashboard as the app's default page (i.e. homepage).

 **Directory structure:**